Repede/exToolsMemoryVisualizer/README.md

 Currently a WIP
 - Can read multiple jsons and parse into data
+- Displays the data on a table and shows total memory usage for each element

 TODO
-- Actually display the data on a table, add a color-compare feature and a sensitivity value
+- Add a color-compare feature and a sensitivity value